```

 Porcelain caster wheels use either brass or iron forks.

-Plate Type Caster supports furniture leg with both a plate for let to sit on and a stem to go up into leg
+Plate Type Caster supports furniture leg with a plate

 Choosing a Furniture Caster Wheel Style: